Trilarion/imperialism-remake/CONTRIBUTING.md

 ## Introduction

-Thank you for considering contributing to the [Imperialism Remake](http://remake.twelvepm.de/)vproject!
+Thank you for considering contributing to the [Imperialism Remake](http://remake.twelvepm.de/) project!

 Volunteers are always welcome.
 There are plenty of chances to take part in coding, graphics design, discussing the game rules or just giving feedback.